Head to the northern Napa Valley to experience Calistoga’s best wineries, restaurants, and spas.

 1) Book your lodging (suggestions below).

 2) Most wineries require reservations.
-In some cases, you may be able to make them same-day, but it’s best to book a day or more ahead if possible.
+Although some accommodate walk-ins, it’s best to book a day or more ahead on weekends.

-3) Make dinner reservations at Evangeline for Friday night and Solbar or Truss for Saturday night.
+3) Make reservations for Friday and Saturday dinner.
 Ditto for Sunday morning if you’ll be brunching at Lovina.

 Get Going